MikeCharlie9/Tools/README.md

 ##### Introduction

 The folder contains some interesting programs.
 Some of them may be useful in the daily life.
 Most of them are written in Java, one of my favorite programming languages.
+Others may be written in Python, C++ and so on.

 I am not very good at Java.
 But, it's the first OOP languages I have learned, also, learned by myself.